UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

-Mirela Rožajac-Zulèiæ graduated in comparative literature and library science from the Department of Comparative Literature and Library Science of Faculty of Philosophy in Sarajevo (Bosnia and Herzegovina).
+Mirela Rožajac-Zulčić graduated in comparative literature and library science from the Department of Comparative Literature and Library Science of Faculty of Philosophy in Sarajevo (Bosnia and Herzegovina).
 She obtained MA degree on Gender Studies at the Center for Interdisciplinary Postgraduate Studies at the University of Sarajevo in 2008.
 Since November 2003, she has worked as an Expert Counselor in the Library of Law Faculty in Sarajevo.
 She edited four bibliographies in co-authorship.
-Since 2009 she is a member of the South East European Association of Law and Related Libraries, she is also a member of the Association of Information Professionals – Librarians, Archivists and Museologists.
+Since 2009 she is a member of the South East European Association of Law and Related Libraries and since 2016 she is a member of Committee of Experts of the Association of Librarians of FBiH.
 In 2006, the International Association of Law Libraries awarded her a professional development bursary to attend the 25th Annual Course in International Law Librarianship, which was held in St. Petersburg.

 Table of Contents

-Bosnia and Herzegovina (followed shortly thereafter by two other republics—Slovenia and Croatia) declared its independence again in 1992 when it was confirmed as a sovereign and independent state by the United Nations.
-Unfortunately, independence meant awful war and destruction which lasted for four years and which ended with the Dayton Peace Accord agreed upon in Dayton, Ohio in 1995, and officially signed in Paris in 1995.
+Bosnia and Herzegovina (followed shortly thereafter by two other republics—Slovenia and Croatia) declared its independence in 1992 when it was confirmed as a sovereign and independent state by the United Nations.
+Unfortunately, independence meant awful war and destruction which lasted for four years and which ended with the Dayton Peace Accord agreed upon in Dayton, Ohio on 21 November 1995, and officially signed in Paris on 14 December in 1995.
 This war, together with the genocide and the aggression it produced, introduced a modern democratic world society as well as legal terms such as crimes against civilians, ethnic cleansing and massive rapes.
-(More information about crimes committed in the former Yugoslavia and related case materials can be found at the web site of the International Criminal Tribunal for the Former Yugoslavia.)
+(More information about crimes committed in the former Yugoslavia and related case materials can be found at the web site of the International Criminal Tribunal for the Former Yugoslavia).

 Since Dayton Peace Accord brought significant transformations regarding the state organization, numerous scholar papers and publications have been written with the aim to define it.
 These efforts follow different lines, on the one side there are claims that B&H is unitary decentralized state, on the other side some argue in favor of federal state.
 However, these discussions go beyond the scope of this article, and here will be elaborated just plain facts needed for understanding of the existence of different legal information sources.

 It is very difficult to give precise information about the population of Bosnia and Herzegovina, considering that the last pre-war official census was conducted in 1991 and the result was 4,377,033.
-Estimations from 30 June 2011 by the Agency for Statistics of Bosnia and Herzegovina are 3.839.737.
 The situation becomes even more complicated when one considers the great number of people killed during the war along with the number of refugees, internally displaced and disappeared persons.
-Although almost 20 years passed since Dayton Peace Accord had been signed, many families are still looking for their beloved ones to be found, exhumed, identified and buried with dignity.
-Long-lasting debate regarding official census reached its peak, since census was held between 1-15 October 2013.
-At the moment preliminary results of the census for inhabited places in entities and district are available.
+Although almost 20 years passed since Dayton Peace Accord had been signed, many families are still looking for their loved ones to be found, exhumed, identified and buried with dignity.
+There are also speculations about the number people, mainly young people, who are leaving the country every year due to economic reasons.
+Long-lasting debate regarding official census reached its peak, since census was held between October 1 to 15, 2013 and results were published in 2016.
+More about the census and its results can be found on the web-page of the Agency of Statistics of B&H, where it is stated that according to the 2013 census there are 3,531,159 inhabitants.

-Bosniaks, Croats and Serbs are major ethnic groups in B&H and among national minorities the Roma population is the largest; certain number of population does not identify with any ethnic group and they are referred to as others.
+Bosniaks, Croats and Serbs are major ethnic groups in B&H and by the Constitution of Bosnia and Herzegovina recognized as “the constituent peoples”.
+Among national minorities the Roma population is the largest; certain number of population does not identify with any ethnic group and they are referred to as the Others.
 More precise information regarding the population will be known with final results of the previously mentioned census.
 The languages in official use are Bosnian, Serbian and Croatian.
 Cyrillic and Latin script are used.
 Currency is BAM / KM, Bosnian mark or convertible mark.
-The capital city of Bosnia and Herzegovina is Sarajevo, with approximately 500.000 citizens.
+The capital city of Bosnia and Herzegovina is Sarajevo, with approximately 275.524 citizens.

-Bosnia and Herzegovina consists of two entities and one district: Federacija Bosne i Hercegovine—F BiH (Federation of Bosnia and Herzegovina), Republika Srpska—RS and District Brèko.
+Bosnia and Herzegovina consists of two entities and one district: Federacija Bosne i Hercegovine—F BiH (Federation of Bosnia and Herzegovina), Republika Srpska—RS and District Brčko.

 The Federation of Bosnia and Herzegovina is a compound entity, divided into 10 cantons.

 There is the Constitution of the Federation of Bosnia and Herzegovina, which prescribes that legislative authority in F B&H resides with the Parliament, which consists of the House of Representatives and the House of People.
-Laws and decisions adopted by the Parliament of F B&H, as well as the text of federal Constitution, can be found on the official web site of the Parliament of F BiH, or in the official gazette Službene novine Federacije Bosne i Hercegovine which is published by Službeni list BiH.
-Beside basic text of the Constitution, it is important to pay attention to its Anex and numerous amendments.
+Laws and decisions adopted by the Parliament of F B&H, as well as the text of federal Constitution, can be found on the official web site of the Parliament of F BiH, or in the official gazette Službene Novine Federacije Bosne i Hercegovine which is published by Službeni list BiH.
+Beside the basic text of the Constitution, it is important to pay attention to its Anex and numerous amendments.
 Anex cites international human rights instruments, while amendments have been brought as a part of necessary reforms.
-The executive authority of FBiH is comprised of the government, which includes a president, vice-presidents and ministers.
+The executive authority of FBiH is comprised of the government with a prime minister, ministers and president with two vice-presidents.

 Republika Srpska (RS) is the second of the two entities mentioned above.
-It also has a constitution – Constitution of Republika Srpska, which has been changed and amended with 121 amendments.
+It also has a constitution – Constitution of Republika Srpska, which has been changed and amended with more than 90 amendments.
 Legislative authority in the Republika Srpska rests with the National Assembly and the Council of Peoples.
-Laws and regulations brought by the National Assembly are published in the official gazette, Službeni glasnik Republike Srpske; the official site of the National Assembly might also be helpful in this regard.
-Executive authority in the Republika Srpska resides with the Government of RS, which is comprised of a president, vice-presidents and ministers.
+Laws and regulations brought by the National Assembly are published in the official gazette, Službeni Glasnik Republike Srpske; the official site of the National Assembly might also be helpful in this regard.
+Executive authority in the Republika Srpska resides with the Government of RS, which is comprised of a president with two vice-presidents, prime-minister and ministers.

 As mentioned above, the Federation of Bosnia and Herzegovina is divided into ten administrative units, otherwise known as cantons.
 All cantons have their constitutions, which are based on the federal constitution, along with legislative and executive authority.
 Cantonal laws are published in the official gazettes of each canton: